 Last Monday Delta Air Lines experienced a massive disruption in their service from a power outage due to what some outlets suspect is the result of aging technology.
 As many as 400 flights were cancelled leading to stranded and delayed travelers across the country.
 So what can the rest of us learn from this mishap?

 Prevention is key to keeping a catastrophic event from occurring in your equipment.
 Not only can failure cause your equipment to disrupt your workflow, and can cost your company time and money, but having your UPS catch on fire is far worse than a small amount of downtime.
 We’ll show you what can happen to a rogue UPS system.

 Today’s businesses are more reliant on technology than ever before.
 When it comes time to consider installation of an emergency power source, it is crucial to understand your organization’s cost of downtime.

 The Ponemon Institute shows that the cost of downtime has increased substantially over the past few years.
 In fact, for data centers, the average cost is calculated at slightly more than $7,900 per minute – a 41% increase from 2010.
 Read more

 Just how costly is an unplanned data center outage?
 A recent study puts the price tag at over $600,000 per incident.
 The top root cause of those outages?
 UPS battery failure.
 Here are three ways to ensure these costly failures don’t reach your data center.

-If your UPS experiences a catastrophic failure or needs to be removed for maintenance, one piece of equipment is crucial so you don’t drop your mission-critical load – an External Maintenance Bypass.
-Not only do you need to know why it’s important, but also the correct procedure when switching to an external bypass.
+Suppose your UPS experiences a catastrophic failure or needs to be removed for maintenance.
+In that case, one piece of equipment is crucial, so you don’t drop your mission-critical load – an External Maintenance Bypass.
+Not only do you need to know why it’s essential, but also the correct procedure when switching to an external bypass.